kakurk/kkurkela.github.io/index.md

 ## Biography

-I graduated from Cornell University in 2014 with a degree in Human Development with a concentration in Developmental Behavioral Neuroscience.
-I am interested in studying the cognitive neuroscience of memory.
-Within memory, I am particularly interested in the study of false memory, associative memory, emotional and contextual influences, and event cognition.
-I am interested in the study of the neural correlates of these phenomena using non-invasive techniques such as fMRI, EEG, and tDCS.
+I graduated from Cornell University in 2014 with a B.S. in Human Development with a concentration in Behavioral Neuroscience.
+After graduation, I spent four years researching the neural correlates of various memory phenomena.

+I am generally interested in studying the cognitive neuroscience of memory.
+Within memory, I am particularly interested in the study of false memory (What are the neural mechanisms that support the false endorsement of having seen an item previously?
+Can there be multiple neural mechanisms that support this phenomena?), associative memory (We often do not encounter and need to recall _single_ elements, but often more complex, multi-element events.
+What brain areas differentially support memory for associative, multi-element memoranda?), emotional and contextual influences on memory (How does emotional valence and arousal of an event impact the neural architecture that supports memory?
+How does this modulation interact with memory for peripheral, associative details?), and event cognition (Our world is inherently continuous, but our memory of it is segmented.
+How is this the case?
+How does the brain segment this continuous stream of sensory information and store it for later recall?).
+To examine the neural correlates of these phenomena, I use non-invasive techniques such as fMRI, EEG, and tDCS.

-I also have a particularly strong interest in helping to solve the replicability "crisis" in psychological science.
-I am interested in the use of pre-registrations ([example](https://osf.io/jmg6b/?view_only=fe2c93deb2b74481997b18359fb7c84d)), open data, and open source, version controlled code ([examples](https://github.com/kkurkela)) to increase replicability in psychology and cognitive neuroscience.
+Additionally, I am dedicated to advancing responsible research practices in order to address the replicability "crisis" in psychological and cognitive science.
+Therefore, I promote the use of pre-registrations ([example](https://osf.io/jmg6b/?view_only=fe2c93deb2b74481997b18359fb7c84d)), open data, and open source, version controlled code ([examples](https://github.com/kkurkela)) to increase replicability and encourage open science.

 Outside of the lab I love to ski, play soccer, run, read a good book, and I am an avid soccer fan (Barclay's Premier League, USMNT, USWNT).